zoomdmartin02/MechaCar_Statistical_Analysis/README.md

 The T.Test verifies that the Lot 2 Mean PSI is statistically different from the Mean of the population with a P-Value of .0005911.
 This would indicate that the population does have some variance.
 In this case, the alternative hypothesis is supported.
 ![Lot3_T.Test](Resources/Lot3_t_test.png)

 The T.Test verifies that the Lot 3 Mean PSI is NOT statistically different from the Mean of the population with a P-Value of .1589.
-This would indicate that the population does have some variance and that the variance also exists in Lot 3.
+This would indicate that the population does have some variance and that the source of the variance exists in Lot 3.
 In this case, the null hypothesis is supported.

 ## Study Design: MechaCar vs Competition
 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.